openprov/interop-test-harness/docs/Design.md

 ```

 The arguments passed into each test method, `(index, ext_in, file_ext_in, ext_out, file_ext_out)` are those from the tuple that was used to create that method.

-This module imports `interop_tests.harness` thereby bootstrapping the test harness.
-This bootstrapping is necessary so that the list of tuples is available to `nose_parameterized` when it dynamically creates the test methods.

 The argument `testcase_func_name=test_case_name` is a `nose_parameterized` callback to another method in this module: